-The Pax 3 is the successor of the Pax 2, and it brings many improvements to a design that many already considered flawless.
+The Pax 3 is the successor of the Pax 2.
+It brings many improvements to a design that many already considered flawless.
 The Pax 3 vaporizer improves upon the previous model’s design in many ways.
 It offers more battery life, faster charging, and faster heating.
-What’s truly impressive is that this was accomplished without adding size or weight to the device.
+What’s truly impressive is that the Pax 3 was accomplished without adding size or weight to the device.

 Table of Contents